j4w8n/supakit/README.md

 ### client

+This module depends on the `clients` module.

 Authorizes `supabaseServerClient` with the `sb-access-token` cookie value.
-This module can only be used if you're using the client-side `clients` module, since that's where this client is defined.

 ### auth